bwsw/sj-platform/SJDocs/source/Tutorial.rst

  curl --request GET "http://$address/v1/modules/regular-streaming/pingstation-process/1.0/instance/pingstation-output-1h/stop"

-In the UI, you will see the suspended instances with the “stopped” status.
+In the UI, you will see the stopped instances with the “stopped” status.

 .. figure:: _static/InstancesStopped.png